LinguaPhylo/linguaPhylo.github.io/setup.md

 [LPhyBEAST](https://github.com/LinguaPhylo/LPhyBeast/releases) is distributed as a [BEAST 2 package](https://www.beast2.org/managing-packages/),
 you can use an application called `Package Manager`, which is distributed with BEAST 2 together, to install it and its dependent packages as below.
-Please not the name of package is case-sensitive.
+Please note the name of package is case-sensitive.

 ```bash
 # BEAST_DIR = "/Applications/BEAST2.6.3"